-Include Keywords Meta Tag Using Filter
+3.1 Include Keywords Meta Tag Using Filter

 /** * Add <meta name="keywords" content="focus keywords">. */ add_filter( 'rank_math/frontend/show_keywords', '__return_true');

-Click the Update File button for the changes to reflect.
+After adding the code snippet, click on the Update File button for the changes to reflect.

-Now, you can check the source code of your posts to see if the meta tag has been added as shown below.
+Now, you can check the source code of your posts to see if the meta tag has been added, as shown below.

 Note: Although Rank Math lets you add any number of keywords to your post, adding too many keywords to the keywords meta tag can do more harm than good.
 Hence we’d recommend using this meta tag cautiously.